abbyevewilliams/map-pipeline/README.md

 Use conda/mamba to install the environment from the `environment.yaml` provided.

-`conda create --prefix ./snakemake-env --file environment.yaml`
+`mamba create --prefix ./snakemake-env --file environment.yaml`

 Do the following prior to running:
 - edit file paths in `config/config.yaml`